facelessuser/pymdown-extensions/docs/src/markdown/extensions/extrarawhtml.md

 ## Overview

+!!! warning "Deprecated 6.3"
+    ExtraRawHTML has been deprecated in 6.3.

+    As of Python Markdown release 3.2, raw HTML handling has been broken out into a separate extensions called `md_in_html`.
+This change makes the existence of `extrarawhtml` redundant.
+It is advised that all users use `md_in_html` moving forward. `extrarawhtml` will be removed in a future version.

 Python Markdown provides an `extra` extension that has features similar to PHP Markdown Extra.
 For reasons covered in [`pymdownx.extra`](./extra.md), PyMdown Extensions implements its own `extra` extension.
 In order to accomplish this, Python Markdown's raw HTML parsing functionality, which is used to parse nested Markdown inside HTML blocks, had to be